-A collection of my personal reviews and comments about boy love series and films from across the world
+A collection of my personal reviews and insights about boy love series and films from across the world.

 Let me explain what they are NOT.
 They are not pornographic (none whatsoever — in fact not even implied).
 Also, they are not graphic in any sense of the word.
 There is what I like to call — BUILDUP.
 Yes, there is hugging, kissing, and (very) intense eye contact but, as you watch, the rest is imaginative.
 In my mind, the buildup is the romance, leaving the eroticism to your own mind.
 You will find that you do not need to see it on screen; you just know it is there.